Skip to main content

 Fairfax CA Schools

 The Ross Valley School District is an elementary/middle school district serving the central Marin communities of San Anselmo and Fairfax.
-Most Ross Valley graduates attend Sir Francis Drake High School in the Tamalpais Union High School District.
+Most Ross Valley graduates attend Archie Williams High School in the Tamalpais Union High School District.
 The district includes four schools: Brookside Elementary School, Manor Elementary School, Wade Thomas School (K-5) and White Hill School (6-8.)
 The Lagunitas School District is a K-8 district on two adjoining campuses: Lagunitas Elementary School and San Geronimo Valley Elementary School.
 Both sites are located in the center of the San Geronimo Valley which includes the towns of Forest Knolls, Lagunitas, San Geronimo and Woodacre.
 Lagunitas School District students reside in the Tamalpais High School District.

 Parks & Recreation